isaacovercast/app_skel/README.md

 * You are probably 95% there, but there will probably be some things to clean up.
 Better than doing it all from scratch.

+## Attribution
+The vast majority of this code was poached from  [ipyrad](https://github.com/dereneaton/ipyrad/), an application developed by me and Deren Eaton.